Floctioncers/ansema/README.md

 Program consists of two modules: Password generator and Secret editor.

 #### Password generator
-Simple password generator.Takes a formula that consists of:
+Simple password generator.
+Takes a formula that consists of:
 * n - generates a digit,
 * a - generates lower english alphabet char,
 * A - same as a but uppercase,